vssr/yesdice/README.md

 Current status
 --------------
 The current status is early alpha.
-The barebone structure for the app.
+The barebone structure for the app is there.
 A message is printed the browser console, confirming successful app initiation.

 Roadmap
 -------